huggingface/blog/audio-datasets.md

 ### English Speech Recognition

-A summary of the most popular English speech recognition datasets on the Hub:
+Speech recognition, or speech-to-text, is the task of mapping from spoken speech to written text, where both the speech and text are in the same language.
+We provide a summary of the most popular English speech recognition datasets on the Hub:

 | Dataset                                                                                 | Domain                      | Speaking Style        | Train Hours | Casing | Punctuation | License         | Recommended Use                  |
 |-----------------------------------------------------------------------------------------|-----------------------------|-----------------------|-------------|--------|-------------|-----------------|----------------------------------|